 Other systems block and then attack; Wing Chun defends and attacks simultaneously.
 Other systems draw back or chamber their punches before they strike; Wing Chun hits without warning from any position.
 Other systems require a wind-up to generate force; Wing Chun uses the structure of the entire body to create power in a small space.
 Other systems trade strikes back and forth until one fighter is either knocked out or takes sufficient cumulative damage; Wing Chun turns on like a chainsaw and doesn't stop delivering damage until the assault has been effectively ended.

 The bulk of your training is not spent punching heavy bags, though.
 Because structural positioning will overcome sheer strength, much of the student's practice time is spent training the body to move efficiently and with great precision.
-Wing Chun uses a unique training exercise called Chi Sau (sticking hands) to develop this precision and economy of movement.
+Wing Chun uses a combination of forms, reflex development drills, tactical training drills and specialized equipment to develop this precision and economy of movement.
 The principle is simple physics: use the minimum amount of effort to create the maximum effect.